RootstockCollective/collective-rewards-sc/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-A set of Solidity smart contracts, to implement builder incentives and staker rewards mechanisms to be integrated with the DAO.
+A set of Solidity smart [contracts](./specs/CONTRACTS.md), to implement builder incentives and staker rewards mechanisms to be integrated with the DAO.
+For technical detail, please refer to the [specifications](./specs/SPECIFICATION.md).

 ## What's Inside